-^{} money borrowed at other institutions.
+money borrowed at other institutions.

+parent loans

+students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

+H4 Provide the number of students in the 2017 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.
+Exclude students who transferred into your institution

+H5

+Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
+NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
+The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-H4 Provide the percentage of the class (defined above) who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
-Include both Federal Direct Student Loans and Federal Family Education Loans.
-H4a Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans.
-NOTE: exclude all institutional, state, private alternative loans and parent loans.
-H5 Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans. c) Institutional loan programs. d) State loan programs. e) Private student loans made by a bank or ender.

-^{} co-signed loans.

-Н5а Report the average per-undergraduate-borrower cumulative principal borrowed, of those in H4a, through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans.
-These are listed in line H4a.
-NOTE: exclude all institutional, state, private alternative loans and exclude parent loans.
-Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report dollar amounts for the same academic year checked in item H1.) numbers and Н6 Indicate your institution's policy regarding institutional scholarship and grant aid for underg seeking nonresident aliens: graduate degree- Н6 Institutional need-based scholarship or grant aid is available H6 Institutional non-need-based scholarship or grant aid is available H6 Institutional scholarship or grant aid is not available g Н6 If institutional financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need-based aid: Н6 Average dollar amount of institutional financial aid awarded to undergraduate degree- seeking nonresident aliens: - H6 Total dollar amount of institutional financial aid awarded to undergraduate degree- seeking nonresident aliens: H7 Check off all financial aid forms nonresident alien first-year financial aid applicants must s ubmit: H7 Institution's own financial aid form H7 CSS/Financial Aid PROFILE H7 International Student's Financial Aid Application H7 International Student's Certification of Finances H7 Other (specify): Process for First-Year/Freshman Students 110 Observed all financial aid forms decreased for the first section of the section o at a decent H8 Check off all financial aid forms domestic first-year (freshman) financial aid applicants mu st sudmit: T H8 FAFSA 4 H8 H8 Institution's own financial aid form CSS/Financial Aid PROFILE 4 по Н8 State aid form 4 по Н8 Noncustodial PROFILE по Н8 Business/Farm Supplement по Н8 Other (specify): по Other (specify).
+Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same academic year checked in item H1.)

+H6 Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degreeseeking nonresident aliens:

+H6 Institutional need-based scholarship or grant aid is available H6 Institutional non-need-based scholarship or grant aid is available H6 Institutional scholarship or grant aid is not available H6 If institutional financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need-based aid: H6 Average dollar amount of institutional financial aid awarded to undergraduate degree- seeking nonresident aliens: H6 Total dollar amount of institutional financial aid awarded to undergraduate degree- seeking nonresident aliens:

+H7 Check off all financial aid forms nonresident alien first-year financial aid applicants must submit:

+H7 Institution's own financial aid form

+H7 CSS/Financial Aid PROFILE

+H7 International Student's Financial Aid Application

+H7 International Student's Certification of Finances

+H7 Other (specify):

+Process for First-Year/Freshman Students

+H8 Check off all financial aid forms domestic first-year (freshman) financial aid applicants must submit:

+H8 FAFSA

+H8 Institution's own financial aid form

+H8 CSS/Financial Aid PROFILE

+H8 State aid form

+H8 Noncustodial PROFILE

+H8 Business/Farm Supplement

+H8 Other (specify):

-Н9 Indicate filing dates for first-year (freshman) students: H9 Priority date for filing required financial aid forms: 7 H9 Deadline for filing required financial aid forms: † H9 No deadline for filing required forms (applications processed on a † Irolling basis):
+H9 Indicate filing dates f or first-year (freshman) students: ---- ------------------------- ----------------- ---------- -------------

+H9 Priority date for filing required financial aid forms: H9 Deadline for filing required financial aid forms: H9 No deadline for filing required forms (applications processed on a rolling basis):